uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 CREATE EXTENSION vector;
 ```

-Let's now create a table to store the embeddings:
+Now, create a table to store the embeddings:

 ```sql
 CREATE TABLE items (